TarikHuber/material-ui-responsive-drawer/README.md

 #### Material-UI

-For this project components to work in your application after the npm installation you have to be sure that everything is correctly setup for Material-UI to work.
+For the project components to work in your application after the npm installation you have to be sure that everything is correctly setup for Material-UI to work.
 You can find more about that [here](https://github.com/callemall/material-ui#installation).

 #### Redux responsive